-When I shared my Sriracha Mayo recipe and mentioned that another great flavor variation for homemade mayo is to add adobo seasoning, I realized that I’d never shared my adobo recipe before, even though it is a spice I use almost daily.
+When I shared my sriracha mayo recipe I mentioned that another great flavor variation for homemade mayo is to add adobo seasoning.
+I just recently realized that I never actually shared my adobo recipe, even though it is a spice I use almost daily.

 What is Adobo Seasoning?

-The word Adobo stems from the Spanish word “Adobar,” meaning “to marinate,” and there are many variations of this seasoning, including liquid versions that often include vinegar.
-The base ingredients are garlic, black pepper, turmeric and oregano, though other spices can be added (and I add several others to my variation).
+The word adobo stems from the Spanish word “adobar” meaning “to marinate,” and there are many variations of this seasoning, including liquid sauce versions that often include vinegar.
+The base ingredients are garlic, black pepper, turmeric, and oregano, though other spices can be added (I add several others to my variation).